woodrutr/GraniteLedger/sample/electricity_data_pipeline/README.md

 Follow the instructions within the main repository ReadMe to setup your python environment.

-Be sure to have the 'bsky' environment activated in a terminal, navigate to the 'sample\electricity_data_pipeline' directory in your terminal, and then run the following code:
+Be sure to have the 'bluesky' environment activated in a terminal, navigate to the 'sample\electricity_data_pipeline' directory in your terminal, and then run the following code:

 ```bash
 python main.py --help